mlte-team/mlte/docs/docs/using_mlte.md

 ### 1. Define a `TestSuite`

 A `TestSuite` is an artifact made up of a collection (or suite) of tests that the completed model must pass in order to be acceptable for use in the system into which it will be integrated.
 The `MLTE` `TestSuite` is  made up of smaller units, which we call a `TestCase`.
 Each `TestCase` includes a name or title, a goal, a link to a corresponding quality attribute in the Negotiation Card, a threshold, and finally a measurement.
+Measurements are optional and can be ignored, allowing teams to create and execute them later on in the development or evaluation process.
 Here is an example of a `TestCase`:

 ```python
 TestCase(